smalluban/neck/README.md

 ### Neck.DI.commonjs

-`commonjs` follows CommonJS module to load dependencies.
-You have to define your resources in proper way and set `require` global method.
+This injector works with `CommonJS` module to load dependencies.
+You have to define your resources in proper way and have `require` global method.

 Module has three parameters that are added as prefixes to resources paths: